TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/FilesProcessor.rst

     :caption: EXT:site_package/Configuration/FlexForm/MyFlexForm.xml

-Three images in the same content element (uid 15) having the FlexForm above would look like this in the the database table :php:`sys_file_reference`:
+Three images in the same content element (uid 15) having the FlexForm above would look like this in the the database table :sql:`sys_file_reference`:

  ===== ===== =========== ============= ============ ================== =====
   uid   pid   uid_local   uid_foreign   tablenames   fieldnames         ...